blawson69/DoorMaster/README.md

 ## Door Visibility

 Visible doors will be assigned the DoorMaster character (see below) and ([optionally](#configuration)) be given an aura to indicate a door with which the players can interact.
 If you want to create a Secret or Concealed door, you *must* indicate this during [door creation](#door-creation).
-Place either "Secret" or "Concealed" in the bar 1 max field of the Closed token ([see above](#door-creation)).
+Place either "Secret" or "Concealed" in the Bar 1 max field of the Closed token ([see above](#door-creation)).

 Even Unlocked doors that are Secret or Concealed will be undetectable by players, assuming the graphics you use blend into the map.
 They will not receive a player-visible aura and will not be assigned the DoorMaster character.
 They *will* receive a gm-only aura to show it as a hidden door.
 The [Status window](#door-status) will provide a link to reveal a hidden door, but a visible door cannot be made Secret or Concealed.